What Is a Bachelor of Science in Engineering Degree?

-Offered by the College of Science, Engineering and Technology, the Bachelor of Science in Engineering program is a multidisciplinary survey of engineering fields, including electrical and mechanical engineering, with an added focus on management and business topics.
+The Bachelor of Science in Engineering program is a multidisciplinary survey of engineering fields, including electrical and mechanical engineering, with an added focus on management and business topics.
+This engineering degree is offered by GCU’s College of Science, Engineering and Technology.

 What You’ll Learn With GCU’s BS in Engineering Degree